dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T817: Corporate penalties must be appropriate and just.
+### T817: Penalties may include fines or criminal charges.

 |Support|
 |---|